-Psychotherapy is a journey of self-exploration and reflection and it leads to a greater understanding and awareness of who we are.
+Psychotherapy is a journey of self-exploration and reflection that leads to a greater understanding and awareness of who we are.
 Through this process we explore our purpose and meaning and become more conscious of our patterns of behaviour, our emotional make-up and our sense of Self which leads to a greater sense of self-awareness.
 Both the client and the psychotherapist are actively engaged in shaping these processes.

 What is Transpersonal Psychotherapy?

-What is Body Psychotherapy?
+What is Integrative Embodied Psychotherapy?

-“Body Psychotherapy understands all emotional and mental problems in the context of the body/mind as a whole system.
+“Body-orientated psychotherapy understands all emotional and mental problems in the context of the body/mind as a whole system.
 For recurring problems to be resolved, mental insight often is not enough – something needs to happen that affects all levels of our being.
 Body Psychotherapists, therefore, pay a lot of attention to the connections (or disconnections) between feeling and thinking, between physical sensations and images, between spontaneous impulses and patterns of relating.
-Psychotherapy should be a space in which you can be and become who you really are.
-For that to come about ALL of your body/mind needs to be involved.”
+Psychotherapy should be a space in which one can be and become who they really are.
+For that to come about ALL of their body/mind needs to be involved.”
 CABP